APT37/kumono/README.md

       --server-error-delay <SERVER_ERROR_DELAY>  [default: 5]
 ```

-*For more information please refer to `--help`.*

 ## Contribution

 **Bug Reports and Feature Requests**

-Feel free to open an issue if you have a bug to report or want to request a feature and suggest something be changed.
-You may also discuss this in linked Discord.
+Feel free to open an issue if you have a bug to report or want to request a feature.

 **Pull Requests**

-This is a repository mirror, so pull requests will not be merged directly; accepted changes will be incorporated in private and afterwards pushed here.
+You may open pull requests, but be aware that this is a repository mirror.
+PRs will not be merged directly - accepted changes will be incorporated in private and then pushed here.

 ## Support

-Support is mainly provided via the Discord linked in the repository description.
+Support is provided via the Discord linked in the repository description.

-*Please do not open issues when merely seeking support.
+*Please do not open issues when you are merely seeking support.
 Your issues will be closed without comment and you may be banned from opening issues altogether.*